simonwistow/heroku-buildpack-perl/README.md

     -----> Perl/PSGI app detected
     -----> Installing dependencies

-The buildpack will detect that your app has an `app.psgi` in the root.
+The buildpack will detect that your app has an `app.psgi` in the root or in a directory called `webapp`.

 Libraries
 ---------